PFGimenez/poirot/README.md

     opam install .
     eval `opam env`

-You will need ANTLR4 to convert grammars from .g4 format and to use the prefix/suffix oracle generator.
-Make sure you have python 3 and Java JRE installed.
-Execute:
+Optionnaly, if you want to use grammars that are not included in this repository, you can use ANTLR4 to convert grammars from .g4 format.
+Make sure you have python 3 and Java JRE installed and execute:

     pip3 install --user -r antlr4-utils/requirements.txt